ariana-h/CS_548_12_ImageThis/README.md

 ## Models
 Use the CG folder in this repository to access the necessary models.
 This project uses the pix2pix model.

+Checkpoints and resulting images from each of the models can be downloaded from OneDrive using the following link: https://sunypoly-my.sharepoint.com/:f:/g/personal/huhkoa2_sunypoly_edu/EoU1MC9Mjo1Ho4pvX9t2R2QBfu_POXRr4kIiZO5CooiPoA?e=ZWTKMJ

 ## Software Dependencies
 • Linux